bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 ### SQL Injection

-INFO: _Thanks to clever methods, this is hardly a problem in most Rails applications.
+INFO: _Thanks to clever methods, this is hardly a problem in most Quails applications.
 However, this is a very devastating and common attack in web applications, so it is important to understand the problem._

 #### Introduction